Main content start

 Observational Astronomy Courses

-PHYS 50 (Observational Astronomy Laboratory) and PHYS 100 (Introduction to Observational Astrophysics) each combine a hands-on observational component with a lecture component.
-PHYS 50 is intended for non-technical majors and is offered in the Autumn quarter; PHYS 100 is intended for technical majors and is offered in the Spring quarter.
-TAs for these courses must be trained to use the telescopes at the Stanford Student Observatory
+PHYS 100 (Introduction to Observational Astrophysics) combines a hands-on observational component with a lecture component and is offered in the Spring quarter.
+TAs for this course must be trained to use the telescopes at the Stanford Student Observatory

-Teaching assistantships for these courses are 25% appointments.
+Teaching assistantships for this course are 25% appointments.
 TAs should plan to spend time with students during night-sky observations (approximately 8 to 11 pm or later).
-In addition to leading interactive discussion sections and assisting with viewing sessions, TAs for these courses will perform the following duties.
+In addition to leading interactive discussion sections and assisting with viewing sessions, TAs for this course will perform the following duties.

-3. Grade problem sets and lab reports.
-Grades must be entered on CourseWork (CW) and graded problem sets and labs must be returned to students at least two days before the next problem set or lab is due.
-CW is used to send out announcements to the entire class about common mistakes on the problem set or lab report that has just been graded.
+• Grade problem sets and lab reports.
+Grades must be entered on Canvas and graded problem sets and labs must be returned to students at least two days before the next problem set or lab is due.
+Canvas is used to send out announcements to the entire class about common mistakes on the problem set or lab report that has just been graded.

 • Submitting possible questions for the exam -- you are not responsible for writing the exam since that is the instructor's responsibility.